SonnyLarsson/Texts/Unreal project file generator/Unreal project file generator.md

 * Set *unreal_path* to the location of the **buildtool** you want to use, in the install folder of the version of Unreal Engine you use.
 * Set *project_path* to the location of your **.uproject-file**, in the root folder for your local game files.

-Another option is to us environment variables, and leave the config script as is:
+Another option is to use environment variables, and leave the config script as is:

 * Set *UNREAL_BUILDTOOL_PATH* to the location of the **buildtool** you want to use.
 * Set *UNREAL_PROJECT_PATH* to the location of your **.uproject-file**.